EnterIen/Data-Structure-and-Algorithm/readme.txt

-Git is a version control System,
+Git is a version control System
+Git is a distribute system